samueloph/dotfiles/README.md

 Install a chroot to be used by sbuild.
 It will set the chroot to be used with apt-cacher-ng, eatmydata and ccache.
 It will also mount the chroots on memory if the system has at least 16 GiB of RAM.

 This script is usually called by `setup_packaging_tools.sh` but it can be used it directly too.

+It expects the release codenames as arguments (eg.: `sbuild_debian/setup_sbuild_debian.sh unstable` for unstable installation or `sbuild_debian/setup_sbuild_debian.sh unstable trixie`... for more than a single chroot).